-The potential environmental impact of solar energy usage on a large scale can be divided into various subcategories such as land use impacts, ecological impacts, impacts to water, air and soil as well as its impact on society and economy.
-It’s also important to mention that these impact assessments can vary depending upon the types of technology used by different solar energy systems.
+The potential environmental impact of solar energy usage on a large scale can be divided into various subcategories such as land use impacts, ecological impacts, impacts to water, air, and soil as well as its impact on society and economy.
+It’s also important to mention that these impact assessments can vary depending on the types of technology used by different solar energy systems.

-Land is a very important factor if we are to produce large scale solar energy that can be a genuine replacement for electricity.
-Such a solar energy system would require a lot of land for the production as well as the collection of energy.
-As a result of this, there can be genuine ecological fallouts with regard to ecological balance in different areas.
-The effect on flora and fauna could also be significant and these factors should be thought of prior to establishing a massive elaborate solar energy grid that can fulfil the needs of numerous households in a particular area.
-Special attention should be paid to wilderness or recreational zones or parks while setting up solar energy grids.
+Land is a very important factor if we are to produce large-scale solar energy that can be a genuine replacement for electricity.
+Such a solar energy system would require a lot of land for production as well as the collection of energy.
+As a result of this, there can be genuine ecological fallouts with regard to the ecological balance in different areas.
+The effect on flora and fauna could also be significant and these factors should be thought of prior to establishing a massive elaborate solar energy grid that can fulfill the needs of numerous households in a particular area.
+Special attention should be paid to the wilderness or recreational zones or parks while setting up solar energy grids.

-Any moderate to large scale construction of solar energy grids requires a great deal of cleaning and grading of the soil.
-This results in the compaction of soil overtime and also leads to alteration of traditional natural drainage channels which could cause issues related to the flow of water from local streams and waterbodies.
-With higher levels of construction comes higher risk of soil erosion which has a number of different adverse consequences for the region and its biodiversity.
+Any moderate to large-scale construction of solar energy grids requires a great deal of cleaning and grading of the soil.
+This results in the compaction of soil over time and also leads to alteration of traditional natural drainage channels which could cause issues related to the flow of water from local streams and water bodies.
+With higher levels of construction comes a higher risk of soil erosion which has a number of different adverse consequences for the region and its biodiversity.

-Often, large scale solar energy projects require central tower systems.
-Each of these towers need to be maintained and they consume a lot of water in order to remain cool.
+Often, large-scale solar energy projects require central tower systems.
+Each of these towers needs to be maintained and they consume a lot of water in order to remain cool.
 This is a serious concern in arid settings and should be adequately investigated before any major solar project.
-Apart from that, keep in mind that higher water demand is a strain on the ecological balance in any environment..
+Apart from that, keep in mind that higher water demand is a strain on the ecological balance in any environment.

-Any kind of large scale industrial facility will always cause certain environmental issues for the air in and around the area, including a solar energy installations.
+Any kind of large-scale industrial facility will always cause certain environmental issues for the air in and around the area, including solar energy installations.
 Hazards to air quality can be because of different reasons and adequate safeguards should be put in place to combat these issues.
-For instance, one of the biggest issues surrounding solar installations involves the release of pathogens which are carried by the soil.
-This eventually results in increased levels of suspended particulate matter and this could also have the effect on contamination of reservoirs.
+For instance, one of the biggest issues surrounding solar installations involves the release of pathogens that are carried by the soil.
+This eventually results in increased levels of suspended particulate matter and this could also have an effect on the contamination of reservoirs.

 Apart from the income drawn as wages and salaries, there would also be a requirement for specialized services and maintenance work for the construction and daily operations of the project.

 .
-The construction of large scale facilities create a demand for migration of workers to the specified area and this affects things such as housing, public expenditures as well local government involvement.
+The construction of large-scale facilities creates a demand for migration of workers to the specified area and this affects things such as housing, public expenditures as well local government involvement.

 At this point in time, solar panels do not have a great deal of recyclability.
 This is because there aren’t enough locations to carry out the recycling and it’s not economically viable to recycle panels. .